wabenet/dodo/README.md

 or `.yaml` or even `.json` extension, and an optional leading dot.

 The configuration format is very similar to docker-compose.
-The top level item is always `backdrops`, which is a mapping from backdrop names to configurations, similar to compose services.
+The top level item is usually `backdrops`, which is a mapping from backdrop names to configurations, similar to compose services.
 The biggest difference is how the entrypoint (and command) works.
 Instead of `entrypoint`, there is usually a `script` block, that will be copied over to the container.
 The docker entrypoint will then